Consolidation of the One Room Schoolhouses

-The records show that a large part of the best and most useful men of our country were reared in the country and caught their first inspirations on some humble country school.
+The records show that a large part of the best and most useful men of our country were reared in the country and caught their first inspirations in some humble country school.

-I am well aware that for various occupations the training our present country schools affords is no sufficient.
+I am well aware that for various occupations the training our present country schools affords is not sufficient.
 Neither will it be if we put them all in one school.

 If there were a great deficiency in the education of our children I would say let us try this new system, though we have shown that it is not new.
 Our schools have made progress with our present system.
 We have good results.
 Then why make this change?”

 The matter of centralizing is a live topic for discussion in that progressive township and there is very considerable sentiment in favor of the plan.

-A committee of five persons consisting of H S Plummer, David Trucksess, Frank Shaffer, Joseph N Cassel and Isaac Cassel, Jr was named to investigate a location for the purpose of central school building the probable cost of the building and cost of transportation.
+A committee of five persons consisting of H S Plummer, David Trucksess, Frank Shaffer, Joseph N Cassel and Isaac Cassel, Jr was named to investigate a location for the purpose of a central school building, the probable cost of the building and cost of transportation.

 We also happen to know that when the High School Building was erected certain citizens had plans made so that an extension could be added for the purpose of centralization.